Platax teira: Distribution and habitat

-Habitat

-The species occurs in shallow coastal habitats to deeper offshore.

-Diet
+Biology

 Platax teira is an omnivore.
 It will eat plankton, sessile invertebrates, small invertebrates, and marine algae.
+The small juveniles stay among floating debris, forming aggregations as the individual fishes find each other.
+At larger sizes they increasingly become more pelagic and will form sizeable schools which shelter beneath large rafts of Sargassum that typically form following the wet season.

+Utilisation

 In the aquarium

 They are a very peaceful and social fish and will form schools with others of their species.
 They should not be kept with very aggressive species that may harass them as juveniles.
 Teira batfish are usually rather small when first purchased, but they will rapidly outgrow a small home aquarium to reach a maximum size of 24".

+Fisheries

+Platax teira is caught using hook-and-line, palisade traps, spear, trawls and hand nets.
+The flesh is not valued and may have an excellent flavour or taste rank and weedy.